It is a dystonic condition defined by an abnormal and asymmetric position of the head or neck, which can be due to various causes.

-Ignoring or delaying appropriate contracture treatment can make it impossible or difficult to restore or improve lost mobility.
+Ignoring or delaying appropriate contracture treatment can make restoring or improving lost mobility impossible or difficult.

-After prolonged confinement in bed or post-surgical care, it is important to tell your doctor about any unusual sensation of restricted movement, muscle pain, or feeling that the trunk or limb tissues feel thicker or denser than before.
+After prolonged confinement in bed or post-surgical care, you must tell your doctor about any unusual sensation of restricted movement, muscle pain, or feeling that the trunk or limb tissues feel thicker or denser than before.

-As with most things in life, the earlier and more aggressively applied is the treatment for contracture, the better the eventual prognosis.
+As with most things in life, the earlier and more aggressively the treatment for contracture is applied, the better the eventual prognosis.

 Studies and evidence from clinical practice show that 85-90% of cases of congenital torticollis are resolved with conservative treatment.
-It is possible that the torticollis resolves spontaneously, but it is possible that there is a relapse.
+The torticollis may resolve spontaneously, but there may be a relapse.

 The most frequent form of torticollis in domestic pets is the inclination of the head, but occasionally there is a lateral flexion of the head and neck to the side.

-The causes of tilt of the head in domestic animals are diseases of the central or peripheral vestibular system or alleviate posture due to neck pain.
+The causes of head tilt in domestic animals are diseases of the central or peripheral vestibular system or alleviation posture due to neck pain.
 Known causes of head tilt in pets include:

 - Encefalitozoon cuniculi (or E. cuniculi) infection in rabbits.

 - Infection of the inner ear.